-You should demonstrate this by providing details of:
+With reference to the TTRA Research Plan, you should demonstrate this by providing details of:

-- a. your access to, and/or a feasible plan to recruit, an appropriate, multi-disciplinary team, with proposed key project personnel, their skills and experience clearly articulated, along with explanations of how their skills and experiences are important to the success of your project - b. your track record in managing similar projects.
+- a. your access to, and/or a feasible plan to recruit an appropriate multi-disciplinary team, with proposed key project personnel, their skills and experience clearly articulated, along with explanations of how their skills and experiences are important to the success of your project - your track record in managing similar projects.
 Consideration should be given to your project team's expertise in all aspects of the proposal, including evidence supporting the team's capability to select, manage and support successful Australian SMEs to progress their research - c. describing how you will identify, engage, and seek input from expert reviewers and assessors as part of the selection of partnered Australian SMEs - d. your access, or future access, to any required infrastructure, land, capital equipment, technology, and regulatory or other approvals - e. how any infrastructure funded through this project will be maintained beyond the life of the grant opportunity.